liujunliuhong/SwiftyCollectionViewFlowLayout/README.md

 - Support `Vertical` and `Horizontal` scroll direction.
 - Support water-flow and grid list.
-- Section background decoration that can be hidden/visible on a per-section basis.
 - Hiding or showing headers and footers on a per-section basis.
 - Self-sizing headers and footers.
 - Headers and footers offset.
 - Headers and footer direction.
+- Section background that can be hidden/visible on a per-section basis.
+- Section background inset.
 - Per-item self-sizing preferences (self-size and statically-size items anywhere in your collection view).
 - Item width/height based on a fraction of the total available width/height.